 - Dial plan: Dial plans determine which trunks are used for outbound calls.
 Dial plans that are available on the domain show up in this dial plan dropdown.

-- Outbound Number (AN)I: ANI (Automatic Number Identification) is a service that tells the recipient of a telephone call which telephone number made the call.
-In most cases, the ANI is used in the
+- Outbound Number (ANI): ANI (Automatic Number Identification) is a service that tells the recipient of a telephone call which telephone number made the call.
+For more information, see Trunk ANI.

 - ANI for emergency calls: When this field is populated, this ANI will serve as the callback number when an emergency number has been dialed.
-If this setting is not populated, the system will use the user's EPID setting as the callback.
-(See also the Emergency Destination Number setting.)
+For more information, see Trunk ANI.

 - FAX DID numbers: In this setting you can enter the numers that should be routed directly to the mailbox as FAX calls.
 Those numbers must be in the list of account numbers.